 Note that breaching these stand-alone duties amounts to discrimination without needing to prove direct or indirect discrimination.
 For more information, visit www.humanrightscommission.vic.gov.au.

 A person’s motive for engaging in discriminatory conduct under the EO Act is irrelevant (s 10).
 Similarly, in determining whether or not a person has directly or indirectly discriminated against someone, it is irrelevant whether they are aware of the discrimination (ss 8(2), 9(4)).
-Discrimination can occur by a person acting alone or with others, or by doing an act, or omitting to do something (s 11).
+Discrimination can occur by a person acting alone or with others, or by doing an act, or failing to do something (s 11).

 Direct discrimination (s 8)